Scientific and Technical Committees (STCs)

 - STC13 Microbes in Indoor Environments

-, National Institute for Health and Welfare, FI - Members
+, Centers for Disease Control and Prevention / National Institute for Occupational Safety and Health, USA - Members

 The microbiology of the built environment is a comprehensive and diverse research field that involves a multitude of disciplines, such as microbiology, ecology, building physics, engineering, toxicology, epidemiology, bioinformatics, and always health sciences.
 Interaction between these disciplines is key in order to facilitate relevant progress.
 A multitude of different indoor environments are concerned, all with significantly different characteristics and occupant-related needs.
 The indoor microbiome is of concern for a multitude of different ’users‘: first and foremost of course for the building occupants and owners; the people responsible for building design, construction, and maintenance; building and health inspectors and consultants, industrial hygienists, and physicians, etc.

 The STC on Microbes in Indoor Environments has agreed on a number of common themes in its activities: